Every single day, at least 1.6 million people love something, make a decision and click that big fat buy button!

-Pat Flynn makes six-figure income every month selling a product that so many of us would swear against.
-He and many others have truly found value in that product.
+Pat Flynn makes six-figure income every month selling a product (Bluehost) that so many of us hate.
+But he and many others have truly found value in that product.

 (Side note: Pat’s credibility isn’t under question here.
 He has been to Bluehost’s (the product he promotes and makes big money off of) headquarters in Utah and he witnessed how awesome they are.
-On the other hand, I’m with Siteground and while it’s preferably fast and credible to me and many others, I’ve had my share of poor experiences there too.
+On the other hand, I have been with Siteground and while it was so fast and awesome for me and many others, I had my share of poor experiences there too.
 Things happen.
 Let’s move on…)